carlosayam/fisher-exact/README.md

 fisher-exact
 ============

-Fisher exact test for Mathematica
+Fisher exact test for Mathematica.

+For the time being, it uses `Reduce` to find all matrices.